-- 9. Each year, the Secretary of State for Education writes to the OfS to detail our budget for the forthcoming financial year from the strategic priorities grant.
-The statutory guidance letter received on 31 March 2022 set out budgets of: - £1,397 million of recurrent grant for the financial year 2022-23 - £450 million of capital grant for the financial years 2022-23 to 2024-25 combined. - 10.
-We are responsible for distributing grants to providers that are eligible for our public funds.
-While we retain the funding responsibility for a wide range of activities, the finance arrangements for higher education and limitations of the budget mean that only a subset of what is potentially fundable attracts our grants.
+- 10. Capital funding of £450 million to be allocated across the financial years 2022-23 to 2024-25 was previously announced in the statutory guidance letter received on 31 March 2022.9 - 11.
+We are responsible for allocating grants to providers that are eligible for our public funds.
+While we retain the funding responsibility for a wide range of activities, higher education finance arrangements and budget limitations mean that only a subset of what is potentially fundable attracts our grants.
 Our recurrent grants primarily provide funding only in relation to priorities where costs exceed the level that course fees could generally be expected to cover.